SpiritCare

 Volunteering really is good for your soul--and it's good for your body and mind too!
 Discover that doing something to help others helps everyone, including you.

-Share and pass on the many blessings that have graced your life.
-Empower others, make a difference and gain personal satisfaction.
-Be amazed at the incredible appreciation from those whose lives you touch.
 Doctors and psychologists frequently encourage their patients to get involved in direct, hands-on service through local churches and community organizations.
-Business leaders also often recognize that many of their best employees are active volunteers. |
+Business leaders also often recognize that many of their best employees are active volunteers.

 In 2020, dozens of volunteers wrote more than 1,000 Christmas cards which we delivered to the senior communities in the San Francisco Bay Area.